Antonín Svoboda (computer scientist): After the war

 After the war, he spent some time helping to write computer documentation for the initial efforts in the US before returning to Prague.
 While initially he had wanted to stay in the US to participate in the development of computers, early frustrations and military controls of the project made him decide he would be better off trying to build up a Czechoslovakian computer.

 He returned to Prague in 1946, and became the department head at Prague's CTU of the Department of Mathematics.
 He attempted to get tenure but initially was rebuffed, and thus in 1950 he accepted an offer from Eduard Čech, the director of the Central Institute of Mathematical Studies, to come there and set up a new institute of what was called at the time "mathematical machinery".

 In 1950, he launched the Academy of Science's Institute of Mathematical Machinery, and constructed the computer known as SAPO, the world's first fault-tolerant computer design.
 Based on unorthodox and untried elements and designs such as electromagnetic relays and drums, its architecture was quite advanced compared to other contemporary efforts such as ENIAC.

 Svoboda went on to design several other follow-on computers, but after Czechoslovakia fell more fully under Soviet domination, began to feel constrained.
 Soviet officials limited his work and his access to the military computers he helped design, and eventually locked him out of his own office and told him that he would have to report to a political officer.

-Return to the US
+Return to the United States

-Svoboda left the unstable situation in Czechoslovakia in 1964, traveling first to Yugoslavia and from there to Greece, and then to the USA once more.
+Svoboda left the unstable situation in Czechoslovakia in 1964, traveling first to Yugoslavia and from there to Greece, and then to the United States once more.
 Upon his arrival immigration officials were unmoved by his situation until he produced the medal given to him by the US Navy.
 Communication with certain authorities established his bona fides as a useful scientist, and he was quickly admitted to the country.

 He worked at the University of California in Los Angeles as a professor of computer sciences, refining his theories on computer design, fault tolerance, mathematics and electrical engineering, and retired in 1977.

 He died on 18 May 1980 in Portland, Oregon.

-In 1999, the President of the Czech Republic Václav Havel awarded him the Medal of Merit, 1st degree, in memoriam.
+In 1999, the president of the Czech Republic Václav Havel awarded him the Medal of Merit, 1st degree, in memoriam.